-How to contact the Open-Xchange Support
+How to Contact the Open-Xchange Support

 In order to contact Open-Xchange support you will need two things: a license key and a customer ID.
-If you have already signed up for Open-Xchange support then you would have received an email containing both these items.
+If you have already signed up for Open-Xchange support then you should have received an email containing both these items.

 The License Key entitles you to use a purchased product and/or get updates.
 This entitlement is valid for a specified period of time and for a number of licensed users.
 It may also include the ability to contact Open-Xchange support too.
 Please note that Open-Xchange activates all provided license key.

 The customer ID identifies you as an Open-Xchange customer and gives you access to the Open-Xchange Portal.